Logo Futurismo

 Whales’ Maximum Swimming Speed Compared With Other Marine Animals

-As a matter of fact, there is a theoretical upper limit for marine animal speeds due to a phenomenon known as cavitation.
-Literature suggests that if speeds above 55 km/h are reached, vapor bubbles can form, and when this collapses, they can cause long-lasting damage to animal fins.
+The literature suggests that speeds above 55 km/h can cause vapor bubbles to form, which, upon collapse, can cause long-lasting damage to animal fins.
 This reasoning might explain why literature reporting cetacean speeds of over 55 km/h is so scarce, and the sei whale and common dolphin’s reported speeds of up to 60 km/h might be exceptional and uncommon, with potential risks for these animals.

-That said, early records (ca.Β 1940s-1960s) claim that billfish, for instance, reach very high speedsβ€”potentially over 100 km/h.
-This contradicts modern theoretical evidence and the most recent speed measurements for these (and other) fish species, with values that do not surpass the 55 km/h barrier.
+That said, early records (ca. 1940s-1960s) claim that billfish, for instance, reach very high speeds—potentially over 100 km/h.
+This contradicts modern theoretical evidence and the most recent speed measurements for these (and other) fish species, which do not exceed 55 km/h.
 Regardless, the only clear thing is that current evidence on this topic can be contradictory and yet inconclusive!

 In summary, contrary to popular belief, it might be possible that cetaceans are not far behind other marine species about their swimming prowess!